 Water that finds its way into walls and floors is the most common reason for structural damage.
-Repairs for a foundation damaged by water can cost up to $1,000 or more.
-This brings us to the importance of waterproofing basement walls from inside to keep water out.
+Repairs for a foundation damaged by water can cost up to $1,000 or more and this brings us to the importance of waterproofing basement walls from inside to keep water out.

-Before you undertake the waterproofing activity, it’s essential that you troubleshoot the causes.
+Before you undertake the waterproofing activity, you must troubleshoot the causes.
 This way, you’ll be able to find the appropriate solutions.
 Remember that whatever approach you use to waterproofing basement walls from inside, you need to maintain the integrity of your home.

 Read on to learn more!

 Since basements are built below the ground, they tend to take on water from underground.
 From time to time, you’ll notice moist walls and water puddles on the floor.
 In the worst-case scenario, your basement may flood in the rainy season.

 Humid, or damp basements can result in the growth of mold and mildew, peeling paint, or damage to stored items.
 While waterproofing should be done during construction, over time the walls may crack, allowing water to seep through.
 Even structurally sound walls may absorb water from the soil, making them feel wet.

 While a dehumidifier may help remove excess humidity from the basement, the best long-term solution is waterproofing the walls.
 Simple do-it-yourself strategies may work, but it’s always recommendable to use the services of a professional.

 Concrete is porous, and it’s possible to see wet streaks that indicate where the water is seeping through it.
 Long streaks along cracks in the walls between mortar joints and around pipes could be reliable indicators.
 If the wall surfaces are entirely wet, further sleuthing is required.